Gerry Adams: 2014 arrest

+Late presidency

-On 19 May 2015, while on an official royal trip to Ireland, Prince Charles shook Adams' hand in what was described as a highly symbolic gesture of reconciliation.
+On 19 May 2015, while on an official royal trip to Ireland, Prince Charles shook Adams's hand in what was described as a highly symbolic gesture of reconciliation.
 The meeting, described as "historic", took place in Galway.

-In September 2017, Adams said he would allow his name to go forward for a one-year term as president of Sinn Féin at the November ardfheis, at which point Sinn Féin would begin a "planned process of generational change, including [Adams'] own future intentions".
+In September 2017, Adams said he would allow his name to go forward for a one-year term as president of Sinn Féin at the November ardfheis, at which point Sinn Féin would begin a "planned process of generational change, including [Adams's] own future intentions".
 This resulted in speculation in the Irish and British media that Adams was preparing to stand down as party leader, and that he might run for President of Ireland in the next election.
 At the ardfheis on 18 November, Adams was re-elected for another year as party president, but announced that he would step down at some point in 2018, and would not seek re-election as TD for Louth.

 End of Sinn Féin presidency

-Adams' presidency of Sinn Féin ended on 10 February 2018, with his stepping down, and the election of Mary Lou McDonald as the party's new president.
+Adams's presidency of Sinn Féin ended on 10 February 2018, with his stepping down and the election of Mary Lou McDonald as the party's new president.

-On 13 July 2018, a home-made bomb was thrown at Adams' home in West Belfast, damaging a car parked in his driveway.
-Adams escaped injury and claimed that his two grandchildren were standing in the driveway only 10 minutes before the blast.
-Another bomb was set off that same evening at the nearby home of former IRA member and Sinn Féin official Bobby Storey.
+On 13 July 2018, a home-made bomb was thrown at Adams's home in West Belfast, damaging a car parked in his driveway.
+Adams escaped injury and claimed that his two grandchildren were standing in the driveway only ten minutes before the blast.
+Another bomb was set off that same evening at the nearby home of former IRA volunteer and Sinn Féin official Bobby Storey.
 In a press conference the following day, Adams said he thought the attacks were linked to the riots in Derry, and asked that those responsible "come and sit down" and "give us the rationale for this action".

+BBC Libel Case

+In 2017, Adams launched a defamation case against the BBC over a programme it ran that alleged he sanctioned the murder of an informer.
+The case stems from a 2016 BBC Northern Ireland Spotlight TV documentary.
+The programme focused on Denis Donaldson, a member of Sinn Féin, who was also in the IRA.
+He was murdered in 2006, four months after Adams revealed that he was an informer for the MI5.
+At the time, the murder was condemned by all, including Adams.
+Adams also denied any involvement in his murder.
+In May 2025, Adams won the case, with the jury ruling the programme defamatory and awarding him €100,000 (approximately £85,000) in damages.
+Following the trial, Adams said: "I've always been satisfied with my reputation ... we all have flaws in our character, but the jury made the decision and let's accept the outcome."

 Personal life

 In 1971, Adams married Collette McArdle.
-They have a son named Gearoid (born 1973), who has played Gaelic football for Antrim GAA senior men's team and became its assistant manager in 2012.
+Their son Gearoid who was born in 1973, went on to play Gaelic football for Antrim GAA senior men's team and became its assistant manager in 2012.